 Five main components of your gut that you want to keep happy

-1. Nutrients provide support for enzymes, and enzymes catalyze the biochemical reactions that enable your body to function.
+1. Nutrients are necessary to fuel the biochemical reactions that enable your body to function.

-In order for it to count though, your body must be able to digest your food to extract nutrients, absorb these nutrients, convert them to a usable form, and get them into the cell.
+In order for it to count though, your body must be able to digest your food in order to extract these nutrient building blocks

-Sitting down to enjoy a meal signals your parasympathetic NS to release digestive enzymes in order to extract nutrients from your hard-earned food.
-Rushing through a meal signals your sympathetic NS to keep you in the unnecessary rat race that traps you in fatigue and distraction…not worth it.
+The act of sitting down and consciously chewing your food signals to your parasympathetic NS to activate digestion, releasing enzymes in order to extract nutrients from your hard-earned food.
+Rushing through a meal signals your sympathetic NS to keep you in the rat race that traps you in fatigue and distraction…not worth it.

-You can take a supplement to optimize digestion, or the free and sustainable way is to chew your food till it’s mush in your mouth and eat in a relaxed state.
+You can take a supplement to optimize digestion, or the free and sustainable way is to chew your food till it’s mush in your mouth and take full breaths in between bites

 Learn More